diogocamacho/diogocamacho.github.io/index.md

-## GitHub repos
+## GitHub

+### Public Repos
-A list of my public repos:
+A list of some of my public repositories.
+Happy to talk to you more about these.

  - [DrugMineR](https://github.com/diogocamacho/drugminer): An R package for querying drugs/compounds in order to extract metadata on these drugs.
 Data is collated from PubChem and KEGG for now, with expansions coming in the future.